Description of Historic Place

 The heritage value of Fort Rodd Hill lies in the integrity and legibility of its cultural landscape.
 Its strategic location and setting as well as the layout, orientation, nature and composition of the many defence structures it contains witness almost a century of change in military design and requirements.

-The British navy built temporary batteries at Macaulay Point in 1878 to protect the port of Victoria and the Esquimalt naval harbour during the Anglo-Russian crisis of that year.
+In 1878, Canada first built temporary batteries at Macaulay Point using surplus British naval ordnance.
+This battery was meant to protect the port of Victoria and the Esquimalt naval harbour during the Anglo-Russian crisis of that year.
 In the 1890s, Canada negotiated with Great Britain for the construction of a series of permanent defences for the Victoria-Esquimalt area, to be manned by British troops in defence of the Empire.
 Construction began on Fort Rodd Hill in 1895 and Canada assumed control of these fortifications in 1906, extensively enlarging and rebuilding them by the end of the Second World War.
 They were declared obsolete in 1956.
 The site was subsequently acquired by Parks Canada.

 Sources: Historic Sites and Monuments Board of Canada, Minutes, 1958, 1992; Commemorative Integrity Statement, November 1996.